 Congratulations to Morgan Owen, who was awarded the MScR in MScR in Collections and Curating Practices with Distinction.
 Her thesis, “Structural and Curatorial Alternatives to the UNESCO/State-Body Heritage Model: The Umayyad Qusur,” considered how digital technology (AR, VR, anddigitization) could re-instate significance to overlooked heritage monuments in Jordan.

-Congratulations to Sarah Slingluff on receiving an ARTES CEEH Travel Scholarship!
-The award supports her research on ‘Material Culture of the Arab/Berber Conquest: Excavations at the fortress of Zorita Castle and Surveying the Museums of the thaghr al-awsaṭ’
+Congratulations to Sarah Slingluff on receiving an ARTES CEEH Travel Scholarship in support of ‘Material Culture of the Arab/Berber Conquest: Excavations at the fortress of Zorita Castle and Surveying the Museums of the thaghr al-awsaṭ’

 Morgan Owen traveled in Jordan over the winter break, carrying out field research on the Umayyad qusur (desert residences), thanks to generous support from a Postgraduate Research Expenses (PRE) Grant.
 Congrats!